GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 a.
 What could that be?
 Let’s begin with this question:
  “What is God’s ultimate purpose for which He saves us?”

  Eph.
-1:9-10b: . . .
-[God] made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, . . . to bring all things in heaven and on earth together under one head, even Christ.
+1:9-10b: …[God] made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, …to bring all things in heaven and on earth together under one head, even Christ.

  Col 1:18: And he is the head of the body, the church; he is the beginning and the firstborn from among the dead, so that in everything he might have the supremacy.